Have you ever met someone you really liked, and everything seemed to go perfectly right up until the moment you first end up in bed together.

 Do you have it?

-Do you regularly find yourself worrying about these kind of things:
+Do you regularly find yourself worrying about the following:

 - How good your sexual performance will be.